HernanAlegresa/holbertonschool-low_level_programming/functions_nested_loops/README.md

-C - Variables, if, else, while
+C - VARIABLES, IF, ELSE, WHILE
 Description
 This repository contains solutions to tasks related to C programming, focusing on concepts such as variables, if statements, else statements, and while loops.